Johnny Rutherford: Racing career

 In October 1977, Rutherford travelled 'down under' to compete in Australia's most famous motor race, the Bathurst 1000 km (600 mi) touring car race at the Mount Panorama Circuit.
 There, partnering fellow Indianapolis racer Janet Guthrie (who earlier that year had become the first woman to qualify for the Indianapolis 500), Rutherford drove a V8 powered Holden Torana for the team that had won the 1976 race, Ron Hodgson Motors.
-Driving a completely unfamiliar car (Australian cars have the steering wheel on the right side of the car) on a 6.172 km (3.835 mi) public road course carved into the side of a mountain, Rutherford qualified 26th out of 60 starters.
+Driving a completely unfamiliar car (Australian cars have the steering wheel on the right side of the car) on a 6.172 km (3.835 mi) public road course carved into the side of a mountain, Rutherford qualified 26th out of sixty starters.
 During practice he complained about his car as it was not as good as the teams lead car driven by 1976 winners Bob Morris and John Fitzpatrick (JR was 8.2 seconds slower).
-Morris then got in the car and while not as quick as his own Torana, easily lapped over 5 seconds faster showing the problem was simply JR's lack of familiarity with the car and track.
+Morris then got in the car and while not as quick as his own Torana, easily lapped over five seconds faster showing the problem was simply JR's lack of familiarity with the car and track.
 Wisely, JR made a cautious start to the race (another new experience was the standing start), but his race would come effectively to an end on lap 8 when he attempted to lap the Ford Escort RS2000 of 1966 winner Bob Holden.
 The Torana and Escort made contact and Rutherford ended up crashing into an earth bank at the top of The Mountain.
 The bent Torana was then brought back to the pits on the back of a tilt-tray truck (with the race still going at full speed and cars passing the truck going along the 2 km long Conrod Straight at over 150 mph).
 It was then disqualified before being reinstated.
-Rutherford then completed another 5 laps before finally retiring with Guthrie not getting to drive.
+Rutherford then completed another five laps before finally retiring with Guthrie not getting to drive.

 Rutherford's NASCAR Winston Cup career included 35 starts from 1963 to 1988.
 He won in his first start, at Daytona International Speedway driving for Smokey Yunick.
-The win, in the second 100-mile Daytona 500 qualifying race, made him one of the youngest drivers ever to win in NASCAR history, in a full points-paying NASCAR race.
+The win, in the second 100-mile Daytona 500 qualifying race, made him one of the youngest drivers ever to win a full points-paying NASCAR race, as well as the only driver to date to have won in their first start in the Cup Series.
 (Until 1971, the qualifying races were full points-paying races.)
 In 1981, Rutherford drove twelve races, the most he ever raced in a single NASCAR season.
 In addition, Rutherford competed in five runnings of the International Race of Champions – 1975, 1977, 1978, 1980 and 1984.